palasthotel/digitale-pracht/readme.txt

 License: CC BY-SA 4.0
 Source: http://www.entypo.com

-Image used in screenshot.png: Linlithgow Palace by Joseph Mallord William Turner, about 1807, no copyright.
+Image used in screenshot.png:
+Linlithgow Palace by Joseph Mallord William Turner, about 1807, no copyright.
+See this link for more information: https://commons.wikimedia.org/wiki/File:Joseph_Mallord_William_Turner_-_Linlithgow_Palace_-_Google_Art_Project.jpg